-Students will learn lessons for a lifetime that include nutrition, weight training, plyometrics, flexibility and cardiovascular fitness.
-The course will also incorporate elements of physics, anatomy and physiology and kinesiology.
+Students will learn lessons for a lifetime that include nutrition, weight training, plyometrics, flexibility, and cardiovascular fitness.
+The course will also incorporate elements of physics, anatomy, physiology, and kinesiology.
 Students will develop an understanding and appreciation for the human body as well as how to stay healthy and fit for a lifetime.

-The course is geared to all students, including those with little or no athletic experience.
+The course is geared toward all students, including those with little or no athletic experience.
 Emphasis is on strengthening the entire body.
-Proper weightlifting techniques, weight room safety and total body strength will be emphasized.
-There is a ZERO hour option for this class, three days per week before school hours, if you would like to take this class during zero hour, please make that notation on your course selection sheet.
-This class meets three days per week starting at 6:45 a.m.
+Proper weightlifting techniques, weight room safety, and total body strength will be emphasized.

+There is a ZERO-hour option for this class, three days per week before school hours, if you would like to take this class during zero hour, please make that notation on your course selection sheet.
+This class meets Tuesdays, Wednesdays and Thursdays starting at 6:30 a.m.